Wide-angle Image Rectification: A Survey: Image Rectification

 In other work \citep{wildenauer_ClosedFormSolution_2013,jiang_EfficientLinebasedLens_2015}, the position of vanishing points is used as an extra constraint since all the parallel lines should pass through their vanishing points.
 Once we detect parallel lines, we can detect the vanishing points by calculating their intersections.
 Then, line parameters can be refined by leveraging the vanishing point constraint \citep{jiang_EfficientLinebasedLens_2015}.
 Besides, the sum of the distance from estimated vanishing points to the parallel lines can be used to measure the distortion \citep{yang_SimultaneouslyVanishingPoint_2016}, since vanishing points will scatter around the ground truth ones if there is distortion.
-In \citep{antunes_UnsupervisedVanishingPoint_2017}, a vanishing point is represented as a line on the calibration plane in circle space and is determined by four LCCs.
-The distances from the vanishing point to parallel lines are replaced by the orthogonal distance between the line corresponding to the vanish point to those circles corresponding to the parallel lines in the circle space.